 This step is a little bit fussy.
 But you unravel scrap yarn from provisional cast on and place those stitches on spare needle.

 And this is the part that probably caused most confusion.
 Fold your sleeve slightly in half to bring your work needle to underarm/armpit to meet the beginning of your spare needle.
-Knit across those stitches on space needle.
+Knit across those stitches on spare needle.

 In this step many have found it hard to work just with one long circular needle, so you can split your stitches between working and spare circulars.
 But what is happening here – you work from front hem up towards the shoulder, across your shoulder/sleeve, down towards the back hem.
 As one of knitters correctly compared it – you are working a “big upside down U”.
 And as you progress, you will find more fabric growing and working needle being sufficient in length to accommodate your knitting.